 Your health story has the power to make a huge difference.
 Here are 5 ways to share it:Click to tweet

 4. Talk about Your Experiences on Video

 Online video blogs (or vlogs) can help fellow patients, physicians, and other organizations.
-Vlogging is becoming increasingly popular amongst patients who are willing to chronicle the good, bad, and ugly of their condition.
+Vlogging is becoming increasingly popular amongst patients who are willing to chronicle the good, bad, and ugly of their condition, and some are even using live video streaming to interact with an audience directly.
 Doctors and healthcare organizations also watch these videos to better understand the patient experience.
 Here’ are a few places you can get started: